 - 4 cups red cabbage, chopped into thin slices

-- 2 tbsp fine diced yellow or red peppers
+- 2 tablespoon fine diced yellow or red peppers

 - 8 slider buns